-My, Norman Hirsch's, safety protocols provide a level of safety equal to or exceeding existing rules.
-It is important to note that absent the integration of commercial UAS into our national airspace system, helicopters are the primary means of aerial video and photography for community awareness and real estate.
-While the safety record of such helicopters is remarkably astounding, there has been local incident involving loss of life as well as extensive property damage; it is far safer to operate a battery powered ultra light weight UAS.
+My safety protocols6 provide a level of safety equal to or exceeding existing rules.
+It is important to note that absent the integration of commercial UAS into our national airspace system, helicopters are the primary means of aerial video and photography for community awareness, real estate, and marketing purposes.
+While the safety record of such helicopters is remarkably astounding, there have been incidents involving loss of life as well as extensive property damage; it is far safer to operate a battery powered ultra light weight UAS.

-- First, the potential loss of life is diminished because UAS's carry no people on board and I only operates my UAS in specific areas away from mass populations. - Second, there is no fuel on board a UAS and thus the potential for fire or explosions is greatly diminished. - Third, the small size and extreme maneuverability of my UAS allow me to remotely pilot away from and avoid hazards quickly and safely. - Lastly, given its small size and weight, even when close enough to capture amazing images, my UAS need not be so close to the objects they are focused on through the technology and use of post editing software allowing pan and zoom.
+- First, the potential loss of life is diminished because UAS's carry no people on board and I only operates my UAS in specific areas away from mass populations. - Second, there is no fuel on board a UAS and thus the potential for fire or explosions is greatly diminished. - Third, the small size and extreme maneuverability of my UAS allow me to remotely pilot away from and avoid hazards quickly and safely. - Fourth, given its small size and weight, even when close enough to capture amazing images, my UAS need not be so close to the objects they are focused on through the technology and use of post editing software allowing pan and zoom.

-Accordingly, my UAS has been experimentally operated for familiarization/competency and will continue to operate at and above current safety levels.
+Accordingly, my UAS has been experimentally operated for familiarization and competency and will continue to operate at and above current safety levels.